satyasairaj/Diseaseprediction/README.md

 🚀 Features

 Clean and prepare health-related datasets.
-Train machine learning models for disease prediction.
+Training machine learning models for disease prediction.
-Evaluate with accuracy and metrics.
+Evaluates with accuracy and metrics.
-Export trained model for reuse.
+Exports trained model for reuse.
-Run everything in Jupyter Notebook.
+Runs everything in Jupyter Notebook.

 ⚙️ Technologies Used